drnhhl/terragon/docs/source/contributing.rst

 Code Documentation
 ------------------
 The documentation builds on sphinx and readthedocs.
-Each class/data source has its own .rst file in the folder 'docs/source/'
+Each class/data source has its own .rst and demo file in the folders 'docs/source/' and 'docs/demo_files/'.
+They need to be listed in the 'index.rst'.

 .. code-block:: console